SciML/DataDrivenDiffEq.jl/docs/src/quickstart.md

 ## Linear Systems via Dynamic Mode Decomposition

+We will start by estimating the underlying dynamical system of a time discrete process based on some measurements via [Dynamic Mode Decomposition](https://arxiv.org/abs/1312.0041).
+First, we model a simple linear system of the for ``u_{i+1} = A u_i``

 ```@example 4
 using DataDrivenDiffEq
 using LinearAlgebra
 using ModelingToolkit
 using OrdinaryDiffEq
+using Plots # hide

 A = [0.9 -0.2; 0.0 0.2]
 u0 = [10.0; -10.0]